 Welcome to UMBC’s Graduate Cybersecurity Program!

 The UMBC Graduate Cybersecurity Program reflects the interdisciplinary nature of the modern cybersecurity environment.
 Along with courses pertaining to cybersecurity topics, those pursuing a master’s degree in cybersecurity also are required to complete courses on organizational program management, leadership, and communication – all of which are necessary characteristics of the successful and effective cybersecurity practitioner in today’s workforce.
 Then, depending on their respective needs or interests, students can focus their attention on technical or non-technical cybersecurity topics through courses taken from this program or elsewhere at UMBC.
 This approach ensures our graduates share a common understanding of the operational cybersecurity environment in addition to expanding their knowledge on specific cybersecurity interests.
 By contrast, the graduate certificate program is a four-course program that focuses exclusively on cybersecurity issues and presumes students already are familiar with effective management, leadership, and operation within large organizations.
-Moreover, to ensure that our curriculum remains relevant to the needs of our local cybersecurity workforce, we are supported by an active Advisory Board representing our local cybersecurity employers – many of whom look to hire our graduates!

 Richard F. Forno, Ph.D.